thuwahn/clique-bait-campaign-sql-bi/case_study_solution.md

 ### 2. What is the percentage of visits which view the checkout page but do not have a purchase event?

-Before answering this question, a base view is created to join relevant event and page information.
+Before answering this question, a base view is created to join relevant event and page information:

 ```sql
 CREATE VIEW joined_tables AS